aaron3993/Aa-So-Sa/README.md

 ## Project Introduction

-The Project implements a Restaurant Ordering System supported by backend in NodeJS (Express Server and EJs templating) and frontend built & styled using SASS pre-processor, HTML5 & JQuery.
-Project uses POSTGRESQL for database needs.
+This Project implements a Restaurant Ordering System supported by backend in NodeJS (Express Server and EJS templating), frontend built and styled using SASS pre-processor, HTML5 & JQuery, and PostreSQL for database storage and operations.
 Realtime order updates are sent to both owner of the restaurant and the customer using Twilio SMS API whenever order is place, confirmed and ready for pickup.

 ## Illustration